RyanMWH/Snake-Game/README.md

 # Snake Game

-A classic Snake game built using Python.
-The game features both a single-player mode and a two-player competitive mode that introduces mechanics inspired by Tron, where players can collide with each other.
-This README provides an overview of the game's setup, gameplay, and installation.

-## Game Modes
+This is a simple but engaging snake game built using Python and the Pygame library, designed with both single-player and two-player modes.
+Players control a snake that grows in length as it eats apples, avoiding walls and, in two-player mode, the opponent's snake as well.
+The two-player adaptation provides a unique competitive twist.

+## How to Play
-- **Single Player Mode**: Control the snake to collect food and grow as long as possible without colliding with the walls or yourself.
+- **Single Player Mode**: Control your snake with arrow keys to eat apples that randomly appear on the screen.
+Each apple consumed will make your snake grow longer.
+Avoid hitting the walls or yourself to keep playing!
 - **Two Player Mode**: Compete against another player!
-In this mode, each player controls a separate snake, and collisions can occur based on Tron-style mechanics.
-The collision is managed by tracking the positions of both players' snakes in an array.
+Each player controls their own snake, avoiding collisions with walls, their own body, and the other player’s snake.
+Collisions are tracked in an array for both players, enabling detection of wall, self, and opponent collisions.

+### Controls
+- **Single Player**:
+  - Arrow Keys: Move the snake.
+- **Two Player**:
+  - Player 1: Arrow keys.
+  - Player 2: WASD keys.

 ## Features
-- **Dynamic Gameplay**: The snake's speed increases as you progress.
-- **Collision Detection**: Detects wall, self, and in the case of two-player mode, opponent collisions.
-- **Score Tracking**: Your score increases as you collect food, and high scores are displayed.
-- **Player Control**: Simple controls for each player with adjustable key mappings.
+- **Random Apple Generation**: Apples appear at random locations on the screen after each one is eaten.
+- **Two Player Mode**: Each player controls a separate snake in a competitive mode with collision detection based on the "Tron" mechanic.
+The game ends if either player collides with a wall, themselves, however, when a head collides with a tail or body that is part of the opponent's body that section will be cut off.
+- **Game Menu**: A main menu allows you to select single-player, two-player, or exit the game.

 ## Requirements
 - Python 3.x